Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-ranks-and-powers.md

 Each deity has a divine rank.
 A deity's divine rank determines how much power the entity has.

+### Rank 0
-**Rank 0:** Creatures of this rank are sometimes called quasi-deities or hero deities.
+Creatures of this rank are sometimes called quasi-deities or hero deities.
 Creatures that have a mortal and a deity as parents also fall into this category.
 These entities cannot grant spells, but are immortal and usually have one or more ability